ImShyMike/Eryx/docs/docs/language-features.md

     The `+ (Add)` operator can also be used to concatenate strings, arrays and dictionaries/objects.

 ## Control structures
-For now, the only supported control structures are:

 ### If/Else statements